 - Infuse Your Brand Personality - As we've discussed, website branding must be consistent with your business model.
 You should design your logo the same way.
 For example, if your site hosts sci-fi stories, your logo may look sleek and futuristic.
 Conversely, if you're publishing pop culture news, you might have a logo that resembles vintage Hollywood.

 - Make it Simple Yet Memorable - Sometimes, your logo is just a unique way of writing out your company's name.
+Even lean teams can create a great look with an online logo maker.
 Other times, the logo is a unique graphic that can stand in for your brand.
 Think of Mercedes or Apple - they're simple logos that are instantly recognizable.
 So, try to avoid graphics or imagery that looks too similar to another business.

 - Consider Different Sizes - Your website isn't the only thing you'll be branding.
 You'll also have to manage social media accounts, email accounts, and more.
 How does your logo look on each of these platforms?
 Is it readable if you shrink it down for a profile picture?
 Does it look better as a square or as a horizontal rectangle?
 Knowing these elements can help you design a logo that works for all purposes.